 The District is not subject to Oregon Budget Law.
 The District prepares an annual budget for management purposes, as required under the terms of its charter.
 Budgetary comparison schedules are included in this report for additional analysis.
 Annual budgets are adopted on the modified accrual basis of accounting.

-Budget amounts shown in the financial statements reflect the original budget amounts.
+Budget amounts shown in the financial statements reflect the original budget amounts and one approved supplemental budget.